DATA-BACKED GUIDE · UPDATED JULY 2026

 Pre-anaesthetic blood test cost in the UK: should you say yes?

 Before an operation, from a routine neuter to a dental, your vet will often offer a pre-anaesthetic blood test.
-It is a quick check of organ function and blood cells to make anaesthesia safer, and it is usually optional.
-The real prices below show what practices charge, and this guide helps you decide whether to accept it for your pet.
+It is a quick check of organ function and blood cells that makes anaesthesia safer, and in most practices it is optional rather than compulsory.
+The real prices on this page show what practices actually charge for it, and this guide sets out what the test does and does not tell you, so you can decide whether it is worth paying for your pet.

 The quick version

-• A pre-anaesthetic blood test is generally an optional add-on, though many vets strongly recommend it for older pets or those with health concerns.
+- It is generally an optional add-on, though many vets strongly recommend it for older pets or those with existing health conditions.

-• The cost depends on how detailed the panel is and whether it is run in-house on the day or sent to a laboratory.
+- Cost depends on how detailed the panel is and whether it is run in-house on the day or sent away to an external laboratory.

-• For a young, healthy pet the decision is more of a judgement call, while for a senior pet the reassurance often justifies it.
+- For a young, healthy pet the decision is more of a judgement call, while for a senior pet the reassurance it gives often justifies the cost.

 What people actually paid